The Problem With Your Duck Feet

 Decreased Glute Activation

 The Gluteal muscles are a large group of muscles (in size comparison) that surround the hip.
 They are prime movers as well as stabilizing muscles of the hip.
-The Gluteus Maximus is a primary hip extender and external rotator and the Gluteus medius is a secondary (helps glute max) hip extender and external rotation as well as a primary lateral hip stabiliser.
+The Gluteus Maximus is a primary hip extender and external rotator.
+The Gluteus medius is a secondary (helps glute max) hip extender and external rotation and a primary lateral hip stabiliser.

-During movement, the Gluteal muscles help to prevent/decelerate your knee collapsing in.
+During movement, the Gluteal muscles help to prevent/decelerate your knee from collapsing.
 It also helps maintain the arch in your foot.
 Without this brake like action, everything collapses in.

-Turning the foot out shortens your glutes and reduces our ability to contract them further.
+Turning the foot out shortens your glutes and reduces your ability to contact them further.

 Try the following:

-Stand up with your feet at hip width and your toes pointing straight ahead.
+Stand up with your feet at hip-width and your toes pointing straight ahead.
 Squeeze your Glutes together and try to pull the floor apart using your big toes (imagine trying to stretch the floor between your feet).
 Now relax, turn your feet out and squeeze and again.
-You will notice that it’s a lot harder to contact your glutes and pull the floor apart with your feet like this.
+You will notice that it’s a lot harder to contract your glutes and pull the floor apart with your feet like this.

 Shortened Deep Hip External Rotators

-The Deep Hip External Rotators are a group of small muscle that run from your sit bone to the outside of your Femur.
+The Deep Hip External Rotators are a group of small muscles that runs from your sit bone to the outside of your Femur.
 When you turn your foot outwards, these muscles are put into a shortened position.
 If you spend enough time in this position, the body will think this is a normal resting length.
-The muscle simply shortens as it is only every required to work within this small range of motion.
+The muscle shortens as it is only every required to work within this small range of motion.

 As mentioned above, with the foot turned out, the Glutes can’t function as effectively.
-The body therefore has to find other ways to help prevent/decelerate the collapsing in of the knee and foot arch.
+The body, therefore, has to find other ways to help prevent/decelerate the collapsing of the knee and foot arch.
 It accomplishes this by getting the Deep Hip External Rotator muscles to help out.

 These muscles are relatively small when compared to the Glutes and are not designed to do this.
-They get annoyed with having to do so much work as they are already in a shorten position.
-The muscle becomes hypertonic (stiffer) and can put pressure on the Sciatic nerve (major nerve in that affects muscles and arteiries of your leg all the way down to your toes).
+They get annoyed with having to do so much work as they are already in a shortened position.
+The muscle becomes hypertonic (stiffer) and can put pressure on the Sciatic nerve (the major nerve that affects muscles and arteries of your leg all the way down to your toes).

 Spinal Alignment & Leg Length

-As already mentioned, an externally rotated leg causes the arch of the foot to collapse which effectively shortens the leg.
+As already mentioned, an externally rotated leg causes the foot’s arch to collapse, which effectively shortens the leg.
 The body now has to compensate for this up through the rest of the system.
 It does so by internally rotating your shin and externally rotating your femur.

 If one side is more externally rotated and the foot is flatter on that side, it can lead to a functional (occurring as a compensation) leg length discrepancy, which places increased workloads on the lower back.